 According to the FBI, the caller will “request immediate payment of unpaid taxes, delinquent fees or other debt to the government,” and use threats and intimidation tactics to try to get the victim to hand over money.

 What makes the scam even more dangerous is the fact that the caller ‘often knows the name, background and personal cell phone number of the intended victim,” according to the FBI.

 FBI impersonator steals $128K from Seattle business owner

-In a recent incident in Seattle, a man posing as an FBI agent stole $128,000 from a local money wiring service.
+In an incident in Seattle, a man posing as an FBI agent stole $128,000 from a local money wiring service.

 Police say the man flashed what looked like an FBI badge to the owner, and although the business was actually closed, when the owner saw a man who appeared to be a government official, he opened the door.

 The imposter first asked to see a computer transaction, and when the business owner became suspicious, the crook showed him what appeared to be a search warrant.

 But the owner still wasn’t convinced — and that’s when the robber pulled out a gun and forced the man to open the safe — getting away with $128,000 in cash, according to police, along with the computer that was linked to the surveillance security system.

 Rise of ‘imposter’ scams: How to protect yourself